Peapod

 Peapod Online Grocer (US), LLC is an American online grocery delivery service.
 By February 2022, it changed its name to Peapod Digital Labs.

-The company is based in Chicago, IL and operated in several U.S. cities.
-It is owned by Netherlands-based Ahold Delhaize, which operates Stop & Shop, Food Lion, Giant-Landover in the USA, and other supermarkets in the Netherlands, Belgium, Luxembourg, Czech Republic, Greece, Serbia and Romania.
+The company is based in Chicago, Illinois, and operated in several US cities.
+It is owned by Netherlands-based Ahold Delhaize, which operates Stop & Shop, Food Lion, Giant-Landover in the US, and other supermarkets in the Netherlands, Belgium, Luxembourg, Czech Republic, Greece, Serbia and Romania.
 It used to deliver from its own Chicago-area and other warehouses in the Midwest until its Midwest operations ceased in early 2020.

-Peapod online grocery had operations in 24 U.S. urban markets, and was once the largest online grocery delivery company in the United States.
+Peapod online grocery had operations in 24 US urban markets, and was once the largest online grocery delivery company in the United States.

 Overview

 Peapod Online Grocer (US) was founded in 1989 by Andrew Parkinson and Thomas Parkinson.
 One early proposal for a name for the new company was IPOD, an acronym for Information and Product On Demand.
 The brothers, taking marketing considerations into account, decided on the friendlier sounding "Peapod" instead.
-Before 1996, Peapod Online Grocer (US) provided an online grocery shopping service in a partnership with Jewel supermarket in Chicago, Illinois and surrounding towns; Kroger in Columbus, Ohio; Randall's in Houston, Texas, and Safeway in San Francisco, California in 1993.
+Before 1996, Peapod Online Grocer (US) provided an online grocery shopping service in a partnership with Jewel supermarket in Chicago, Illinois, and surrounding towns; Kroger in Columbus, Ohio, Randall's in Houston, Texas, and Safeway in San Francisco, California, in 1993.